datacamp-content/courses-introduction-to-shell/chapter1.md

 --- type:PureMultipleChoiceExercise lang:bash xp:50 key:badd717ea4
-## How does the shell compare to a graphical user interface?
+## How does the shell compare to a desktop interface?

 An operating system like Windows, Linux, or Mac OS is a special kind of program.
 It controls the computer's processor, hard drive, and network connection,